day8/re-frame/docs/EPs/002-ReframeInstances.md

 ## EP 002 - Multiple re-frame Instances

 > Status: Drafting.
 May be incoherent and/or wrong.
-Don't read.
+Probably don't read.

 ### Abstract